AndychenIBM/universal-connectors/logstash_docker/readme.md

     user name: <ibm_email_addres>
     password: <artifactory_key>
 5. build the image: docker build -t universal-connector .
-6. run the container: docker run -d --network="host" -it universal-connector
+6. run the container: docker run -d --name="Klaus" --network="host" -it universal-connector

+*Logstash is set to ERROR level. in order to set another level you can set it as an env variable. for example: docker run -d --name="Klaus" --network="host" -e UC_LOG_LEVEL="DEBUG" -it universal-connector

 install a new plugin:
 1. enter the new .gem file to logstash_docker/config